 The Economic Journal: new submission requirements

-The motivation for this change is to raise the resources to appropriately deal with the ever-increasing number of submissions and continue to provide high-quality and timely service to submitting authors.
-The number of new submissions has increased by 110% since 2010 and surpassed 1,600 in 2018.
-The Journal has already increased the number of Managing Editors from 6 to 8 in the past few years and a number of other measures have been put in place to manage this increase.
-In addition, we have recently revised our replication policies in line with top journals in the field and introduced replication checks to ensure the transparency and robustness of research published in the journal.
+The rationale for the increase is to continue to provide a high-quality and timely service to submitting authors.
+During 2020 the number of new submissions exceeded those received before fees were introduced (1,688 in 2020 vs 1,603 in 2018).
+The Journal has increased the number of Managing Editors from 8 to 9 in the past year and a number of other measures have been put in place to manage the growing number of submissions.
+In addition, in 2019 the Journal introduced pre-acceptance reproducibility checks to ensure the robustness of research published in the Journal.

 Today we find it necessary to increase submission fees not only to cover operational costs, but also to continue to provide a timely and high-quality editorial service to submitting authors.If you are intending to submit to the Journal, please consult the Submission Fee Schedule and Terms and Conditions in addition to the Author Guidelines.